kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 ```

-It retrieves the list of services in the namespace and stores the count of services of ype `LoadBalancer` in a variable called `serviceCount`.
-A `deny` rule is used to ensure that the count cannot exceed 1.
+This sample policy retrieves the list of Services in the Namespace and stores the count of type LoadBalancer in a variable called serviceCount.
+A `deny` rule is used to ensure that the count cannot exceed one.